Year 10 Insights into Science and Engineering Summer School

 — Abigail, year 10 student, Insights into Science and Engineering 2020

-- Expect to study science and maths in your post-16 studies
+- Expect to study STEM subjects in your post-16 options

 - Be studying at least eight GCSEs (or equivalent)